ftolentino/text-analyzer/README.md

 Expected Output: 3

 Describe: ommitOffensiveWords()
-Test1: "It should identify the offensive word, zoinks, in the text, and remove it,otherwise it return the word."
+Test1: "Checks to see if text is equal to word.
+If text is equal word, return text.
+If text is not equal to word return an empty string."
 Code:
 const text = "Hello"
 const word = "zoinks"
 ommitOffensiveWords(word, text)
 Expected Output: "Hello"

-Test2: "It should identify the offensive word, zoinks, in a sentence, and remove it,otherwise it return the word."
+Test2: "It should loop through wordArray, identify zoinks, and return true)"
 Code:
-const text = "Hello"
-const word = "zoinks"
+const text = "Hello world!
+I love zoinks" const word = "zoinks" ommitOffensiveWords(word, text)
-ommitOffensiveWords(word, text)
-Expected Output: "Hello"
+Expected Output: boolean: true;